fruitbox12/NeuRacle/README.md

 Datas with >2/3 staked weight of that round will also be validated.

+## Security, Utility

-## What bad things won't happend on NeuRacle?
+### What bad things won't happend on NeuRacle?

 **Low performance Validators**: The data update will happen at the "almost same time" in every validators.
 Assume we have some validator with low performance that lead to a data update "slightly different", that validator will right away deemed as "untruthful" and punished.
 This punish and reward mechanism will ensure all validator to host and ensure the Gateway in the best performance.

 **Single point of failure**: The validating system is decentralized, there is no single point of failure.

-## What bad things might happend on NeuRacle?
+### What bad things might happend on NeuRacle?

 **Security, Liveness Break**: NeuRacle has the same Sybil Resistance as Radix Network, malicious entities will need >1/3 staked value to break liveness, >2/3 staked value to really conduct a meaningful attack.
 Based on game-theory, that attack will really hard and costly.
 With sharded NeuRacle, the validator sets, as well as the data sources they may validate in the next round will all be randomized, make an attack become almost impossible.

+### Can NeuRacle do VRF?

+Unfortunately, current NeuRacle prototype can't do VRF.
+In the future, NeuRacle will include a function to generate random number from a verified seed: "Unix time from NeuRacle service", "Crypto, asset price from NeuRacle service", "The middle address that update NeuRacle datas in the stream of data validation transactions done at almost the same time",...
+All these data are verified to have a degree of "entropy"

+## License

+This work is licensed under MIT and Apache 2.0.

 *I'm still an amateur on cryptography and distributed technology, in this work there may still contain something wrong or haven't taken into account.
 I'm glad to have any contributor to this work.*